theinvoicingcompany/econnect-psb-php/README.md

 # PHP Client

-A reference implementation meant as an example how to use the PSB api using the PHP.
+A reference implementation meant as an example how to use the PSB api using PHP.

 ## Requirements